 Mr. Chico has received many awards and honors over his career including: University of Illinois Alumni Achievement Award; Distinguished Award for Excellence by the Illinois Bar Foundation; Citizen of the Year by the City Club of Chicago; Outstanding School Board President by the Illinois State Board of Education; Everett McKinley Dirksen Award for Outstanding Public Service; Champion of the Public Interest by the Business and Professional People for the Public Interest; Champion of Debate Award by the Chicago Debate Commission; and Chicagoan of the Year by Chicago Magazine.

-Mr. Chico is the former Chairman of the Illinois State Board of Education.
-Mr. Chico also is a former member of the Board of Directors of the Chicago Urban League, DePaul University, the former Chairman of the University of Illinois Alumni Association and the former Chairman of the Erikson Institute.
+Mr. Chico currently serves as Trustee for DePaul University, Trustee for the National Museum of Mexican Art, and is a member of the Illinois Equal Justice Foundation.
+Mr. Chico is a former member of the Board of Directors of the Chicago Urban League, the former Chairman of the University of Illinois Alumni Association and the former Chairman of the Erikson Institute.
 Mr. Chico was appointed by the Illinois Supreme Court as member of the committee overseeing the Judicial Performance Evaluation Program.
 Mr. Chico was one of the founders of the Mexican-American Chamber of Commerce (now the 1400 member Illinois Hispanic Chamber of Commerce).
 He has written a column for the Chicago Sun-Times and remains involved in many other professional, civic and charitable activities.

 Memberships, Civic and Charitable